 These are just a few ideas.
-User behaviour has many aspects.
+User behavior has many aspects.

 How do you get this info?

-First, find the behaviour reports within your Google Analytics account:
+First, find the behavior reports within your Google Analytics account:

 You’ll see several subsections, each with insights on how visitors interact with your site: